sobar-solutions/sobar-solutions.github.io/content/post/22-01-01-BitsMedia/index.md

 ---
-title: Blockchain Mempool Tools at BitsMedia
+title: Compute-optimized Blockchain Mempool Tools at BitsMedia
 date: 2022-03-05
 author: Philipp Bartel
 image:
   focal_point: 'top'
 ---

 Philipp wrote the backend of several blockchain tools hosted at one of the oldest blockchain media in existence - bits.media.
-They include commission, prediction, mining and mempool tools for several cryptocurrencies.
-The databases and algorithms were done from scratch, working with in-house light nodes.
+They include commission, prediction, mining, markets and mempool tools for several cryptocurrencies.
+The databases and algorithms were done from scratch, working with in-house light nodes, at a fraction of the typical resource costs.

+<!--more-->

+Bits.media is a information source about classic and contemporary blockchain applications.
+This is typically a combination of market and mempool data.
+Mempool data must come from in-house sources to not be dependent upon external websites.

+For this, several blockchain nodes were maintained on an internal server.
+Several daemons were working with each node application individually.
+Appropriate databases were designed to allow for online information updates.
+The successful solution yielded a modular and failure-resistant architecture at a very low maintenanace cost.

+Mining calculators and market information pages required both statistical calculations, and online trades information.
+Around a thousand tradehouse spots were connected to the database online.
+Untrusted coins had to be filtered out.
 In this project Phil had to direct and manage the in-house front-end talent as well.

-<!--more-->

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer tempus augue non tempor egestas.
-Proin nisl nunc, dignissim in accumsan dapibus, auctor ullamcorper neque.
-Quisque at elit felis.
-Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia curae; Aenean eget elementum odio.
-Cras interdum eget risus sit amet aliquet.
-In volutpat, nisl ut fringilla dignissim, arcu nisl suscipit ante, at accumsan sapien nisl eu eros.

-Sed eu dui nec ligula bibendum dapibus.
-Nullam imperdiet auctor tortor, vel cursus mauris malesuada non.
-Quisque ultrices euismod dapibus.
-Aenean sed gravida risus.
-Sed nisi tortor, vulputate nec quam non, placerat porta nisl.
-Nunc varius lobortis urna, condimentum facilisis ipsum molestie eu.
-Ut molestie eleifend ligula sed dignissim.
-Duis ut tellus turpis.
-Praesent tincidunt, nunc sed congue malesuada, mauris enim maximus massa, eget interdum turpis urna et ante.
-Morbi sem nisl, cursus quis mollis et, interdum luctus augue.
-Aliquam laoreet, leo et accumsan tincidunt, libero neque aliquet lectus, a ultricies lorem mi a orci.

-Mauris dapibus sem vel magna convallis laoreet.
-Donec in venenatis urna, vitae sodales odio.
-Praesent tortor diam, varius non luctus nec, bibendum vel est. Quisque id sem enim.
-Maecenas at est leo.
-Vestibulum tristique pellentesque ex, blandit placerat nunc eleifend sit amet.
-Fusce eget lectus bibendum, accumsan mi quis, luctus sem.
-Etiam vitae nulla scelerisque, eleifend odio in, euismod quam.
-Etiam porta ullamcorper massa, vitae gravida turpis euismod quis.
-Mauris sodales sem ac ultrices viverra.
-In placerat ultrices sapien.
-Suspendisse eu arcu hendrerit, luctus tortor cursus, maximus dolor.
-Proin et velit et quam gravida dapibus.
-Donec blandit justo ut consequat tristique.
+This project started with a straightforward consultation about the expectation times of new blocks; and ended with an easily maintained code-base.
+This project highlighted our team's ability to design working solutions using limited computational resources.